 Often described as the game's greatest meeting of land and sea, a stroll around Pebble Beach Golf Links is matched by few other courses in the world.
-The lore of the venerable links, which turned 100 last year as it hosted the U.S. Open for a sixth time, adds to what makes this storied setting so special.
+The lore of the venerable links, which turned 100 in 2019 as it hosted the U.S. Open for a sixth time, adds to what makes this storied setting so special.

 For decades, the Bing Crosby Clambake mesmerized golf fans—particularly those watching longingly on their TVs at home—with its breathtaking seaside routing.
 Add in Pebble's major championship history, with Jack Nicklaus, Tom Watson and Tiger Woods walking away as champions, and it explains why it has become one of golf's best championship venues.
 So what specifically makes Pebble Beach such a stern test?
 The mix of dramatic and daunting shots that golfers face over its 18 holes make one of our nation's toughest tests.
 We've highlighted seven that are particularly notable, whether you're a tour pro competing in a U.S. Open or AT&T Pebble Beach, or an average joe playing a bucket-list round with your golf buddies.

-(The below GIFs, taken from our recent drone footage of Every Hole at Pebble Beach, might take a minute to load)
+The below GIFs, taken from Golf Digest's drone footage from our Every Hole at Pebble Beach video (scroll down to watch it in its entirety), might take a minute to load.

 The approach to the par-5 sixth hole: